stevenpawley/h2oparsnip/README.md

 ## Notes

-The package currently is based on the concept of using h2o purely as a disposable backend, i.e. the user is working with R objects and just uses h2o for supervised machine learning.
-However, if the h2o cluster is running on a remote server, this is less efficient because data is being sent back and forth.
+The package currently is based on the concept of using h2o as a disposable backend, using h2o as a drop-in replacement for the traditionally used 'engines' within the parsnip package.
+However, performing tasks such as hyperparameter tuning via the 'tune' packge will be less efficient if working on a remote cluster than using h2o directly because data is being sent back and forth.

+h2oparsnip also does not provide any management of the h2o cluster.
+If lots of models are being run then available memory within the cluster may be exhausted.
+Currently this has to be managed using the commands in the h2o package.

 ## Basic Usage